cchitsiang/awesome-stars/topics.md

 ## others

+- [instantdb/instant](https://github.com/instantdb/instant) - The realtime client-side database
 - [Y2Z/monolith](https://github.com/Y2Z/monolith) - ⬛️ CLI tool for saving complete web pages as a single HTML file
-- [CEREBRUS-MAXIMUS/Surfer-Data](https://github.com/CEREBRUS-MAXIMUS/Surfer-Data) - Surfer is the world's first personal data scraper.
+- [CEREBRUS-MAXIMUS/Surfer-Data](https://github.com/CEREBRUS-MAXIMUS/Surfer-Data) - Export your personal data in one click
 - [timelinize/timelinize](https://github.com/timelinize/timelinize) - Store your data from all your accounts and devices in a single cohesive timeline on your own computer
 - [upleveled/system-setup](https://github.com/upleveled/system-setup) - Set up a PERN development environment on Windows, macOS and Linux
 - [unjs/nitro](https://github.com/unjs/nitro) - Next Generation Server Toolkit.
 Create web servers with everything you need and deploy them wherever you prefer.